 Part 2.
-Produce a review of a recent publication in a public health journal.
-Faculty will select 3 recent quantitative publications from different areas within public health, and students will be allowed to choose one of these three on which to conduct their review.
-The review should include:
+Produce a critical analysis of a recent publication in a public health journal.
+Faculty will select 3 recent quantitative publications from different areas within public health, and students will be allowed to choose one of these three on which to conduct their critical analysis.
+The analysis should include: